 Before placing your home on the market, tackle all the items in your home that are taking up your energy and limiting your space.
 Start with your closets.
 Organize every closet, and donate clothes, shoes and other items your family hasn’t worn or used in the past year.
 Next, get rid of all the excess product and accessories in the bathroom cabinets, organizing any items you wish to keep.
 Go through your children’s dressers and drawers and store off season items in containers, while donating everything you don’t want to follow you to your next home.
 Sort through and file the paperwork on kitchen counters, bedroom nightstands, and the desk in the home office.
 An organized home is appealing and worth the time to make it happen.

 Whatever you do, don’t forget the garage.
 Like it or not, the garage is a selling point of your home and any unkept space can leave a poor impression on a potential buyer.
-Throw out any garbage and clutter collecting in your garage, and hang yard or workshop tools on the walls and store sports equipment in bins on garage shelving.
+Throw out any garbage and clutter collecting in your garage, and hang yard or workshop tools on the walls.
+Store sports equipment in bins on garage shelving.
 Make sure the floor is swept and the garage is well lit.
-Don’t neglect to spruce up your garage before showing your home.
+Don’t neglect to tidy up your garage before showing your home.

 One of most inexpensive ways to add value to your home is to give the inside a fresh coat of paint.
 Touching up all doors, trim, and baseboards will go a long way in giving buyers a great impression of your home.
 Repaint any rooms that are not neutral in color, so that buyers can imagine their furniture and style in your home.
 Using light neutral colors will brighten your home and create an easy transition and flow between rooms.